 I’ll start by saying that I’m pretty much always in favor of doing a first look, and I’ll outline the reasons below.
 However, if you don’t want to do one, I would never push that upon anyone.
 If you’re kind of neutral on the topic or debating whether or not you might want to do one, keep reading.
-Although first looks sometimes get a bad rap, yours doesn’t have to be cheesy, or staged – it can actually be one of the most beautiful parts of your wedding day.
+Although first looks sometimes get a bad rap, yours doesn’t have to feel super staged – it can actually be one of the most beautiful parts of your wedding day.
 So without further adieu, my 4 reasons in favor of doing a first look:

 1. One of my favorite parts of my wedding was the time I had with my husband before the ceremony.
 We were able to joke around, relax, and calm each other down before the guests arrived.
 I also love the portraits our photographer captured during this time.
 Since we were shooting before the actual event, we had time to slow down without feeling rushed or like we were missing our own party.
-If you didn’t get to do an engagement shoot it’s also a nice way to get portraits of the two of you.
-When I shoot first looks I like to leave a nice long window of 45 minutes to an hour, so there is really time to get creative.

 4. Depending on when the sun sets, it may not be possible to get those beautiful outdoor couple portraits without doing one.
 If your ceremony is at 6:30 in October, by the time it’s over it’s going to be too dark to shoot outdoors.
 And the lighting at sunset is incredible.
-If you’re having an earlier ceremony we could always do most of your portraits beforehand and then sneak away for 15 minutes at sunset and catch some of that amazing light as well.
+If you’re having an earlier ceremony we could always do some of your portraits beforehand and then sneak away for 15-20 minutes at sunset and catch some of that amazing light as well.
 No rules!